-About Riverbed Riverbed is the only company with the collective richness of telemetry from network to app to end user that illuminates and then accelerates every interaction so that users get the flawless digital experience they expect across the entire digital ecosystem.
-Riverbed provides two industry-leading solutions: the Riverbed Unified Observability portfolio, which integrates data, insights, and actions across IT to enable customers to deliver seamless digital experiences; and Riverbed Acceleration, which offers fast, agile, and secure acceleration of any application over any network to users, whether they are mobile, remote, or on-premises.
-Together with our thousands of partners, and market-leading customers across the world, we empower every click, every digital experience.
-Learn more at riverbed.com. © 2024 Riverbed Technology LLC.
+About Riverbed Riverbed is the only company with the collective richness of telemetry from network to app to end user, that illuminates and then accelerates every interaction, so organizations can deliver a seamless digital experience and drive enterprise performance.
+Riverbed offers two industry-leading portfolios: Alluvio by Riverbed, a differentiated Unified Observability portfolio that unifies data, insights, and actions across IT, so customers can deliver seamless, secure digital experiences; and Riverbed Acceleration, providing fast, agile, secure acceleration of any app, over any network, to users anywhere.
+Together with our thousands of partners, and market-leading customers globally - including 95% of the FORTUNE 100 -, we empower every click, every digital experience.
+Riverbed.
+Empower the Experience.
+Learn more at riverbed.com. © 2022 Riverbed Technology LLC.
 All rights reserved.
 Riverbed and any Riverbed product or service name or logo used herein are trademarks of Riverbed Technology.
 All other trademarks used herein belong to their respective owners.
 The trademarks and logos displayed herein may not be used without the prior written consent of Riverbed Technology or their respective owners.
-MSHD-2187 Threat-Hunting EB 071124
+MSHD-783_Alluvio_ThreatHunting_eBook_100322